crobinson-dev/CROSINT/README.md

 ## Introduction
 CROSINT is an **Open Source Intelligence Gathering Tool (OSINT)** to search digital footprints of specific objects.
 I, myself, have used many tools including Sherlock and Google Dorking to utilize intelligence gathering for *educational* and *authorized* purposes.
-Utilizing my experience with python and related languages I wanted to to create a __CLI Tool__ available on Ubuntu and Windows systems to explore digital investigations.
+Utilizing my experience with python and related languages I wanted to to create a **CLI Tool** available on Ubuntu and Windows systems to explore digital investigations.

+#### How It Works
+It works

 ## Categories